Documentation-Pro/react-calendar.github.io/docs/index.md

 # Welcome to React Calendar

+React-Calendar is the ultimate lightweight Calendar for your React application.
+Please note that React-Calendar is under constant development and if you would like to see official documentation, please go to the following link.

 For full documentation visit [npm-React-Calendar](https://www.npmjs.com/package/react-calendar)

 For React Calendars official webpage visit [React-Calendar](https://projects.wojtekmaj.pl/react-calendar/)

+Want to try a live demo?
+Visit [Live Demo](https://projects.wojtekmaj.pl/react-calendar/)

 <figure markdown>
   ![React Calendar](https://camo.githubusercontent.com/366e44bda8cd8313fa3043f9ad8c50a205696527268fb410e22db006a917afa9/68747470733a2f2f70726f6a656374732e776f6a74656b6d616a2e706c2f72656163742d63616c656e6461722f72656163742d63616c656e6461722e6a7067){ width="300" }